physera/onelogin-aws-cli/README.md

 - `role_arn` - AWS Role ARN to assume after authenticating against OneLogin.
   Specifying this will disable the display of available roles and the interactive choice to select a role after authenticating.
+- `otp_device` - Allow the automatic selection of an OTP device.
+This value is the human readable string name for the device.
+Eg, `OneLogin Protect`, `Yubico YubiKey`, etc

 ### Example